qiniu/qmgo/README.md

 [Differences between qmgo and mgo](https://github.com/qiniu/qmgo/wiki/Known-differences-between-Qmgo-and-Mgo)

 ## Who is using
-If you are using qmgo, please feel free to update here！
+If you are using qmgo, please feel free to add your project name or repository here！

 - Qiniu QCDN management system
 - Qiniu RTC quality monitoring system